rspace-os/rspace-docker/README.md

 docker compose up -d
 ```

+First startup may take longer than usual, this is because RSpace is importing a SQL template into the database, and then creating the media paths before it is started up.
+Subsequent startups should be quicker.

 You should now be able to access RSpace by navigating to your URL / hostname 🕺